HOW TO NEGOTIATE AS A BLOGGER OR INFLUENCER TO LAND PARTNERSHIPS

 A LITTLE SILENCE CAN GO A LONG WAY

-While we don’t suggest playing too hard to get (because to can sometimes backfire), we do suggest knowing when a little silence can be in your favor and help you land the deal.
+While we don’t suggest playing too hard to get (because it can sometimes backfire), we do suggest knowing when a little silence can be in your favor and help you land the deal.

 TREAT EVERYONE WITH RESPECT